 Cost basis and capital gains

-cost basis.
+basis.
 Cost basis generally is the price you paid for your shares, including any sales charges.
-Your cost
+Your cost basis may

-basis may not be the same for all shares because the price may have varied if you made purchases at different
+not be the same for all shares because the price may have varied if you made purchases at different times.
+Shares

-times.
-Shares you acquired through reinvested dividends or capital gains are also considered separate purchases
+you acquired through reinvested dividends or capital gains are also considered separate purchases and should be

-represents your gain or loss.
-If you held your shares as a capital asset, the gain or loss that you realize will
+your gain or loss.
+If you held your shares as a capital asset, the gain or loss that you realize will be a capital

-be a capital gain or loss and will be long-term or short-term, generally depending on how long you have held
+gain or loss and will be long-term or short-term, generally depending on how long you have held your shares.

 A wash-sale transaction occurs when you sell shares at a loss and purchase the same or substantially identical

-30 days after the sale.
-With wash sales, you may not be able to claim some or all of the capital loss
+days after the sale.
+With wash sales, you may not be able to claim some or all of the capital loss immediately.
+The

-immediately.
-The amount of any postponed loss is added back to the cost basis of the new shares you purchased in
+amount of any postponed loss is added back to the cost basis of the new shares you purchased in the wash-sale

-the wash-sale transaction.
-When you eventually sell those shares, your average cost will reflect the postponed
+transaction.
+When you eventually sell those shares, your average cost will reflect the postponed loss amount.

 Effects of sales loads

-capital gain (or an increase of the capital loss) upon the redemption or exchange of the shares.
-However,
+gain (or an increase of the capital loss) upon the redemption or exchange of the shares.
+However, special rules

-special rules apply to shareholders who have reinvestment privileges that allow them to use the redemption
+apply to shareholders who have reinvestment privileges that allow them to use the redemption proceeds of their

-proceeds of their original investment to purchase shares in another fund of the same mutual fund family without
+original investment to purchase shares in another fund of the same mutual fund family without incurring an

-incurring an additional sales load charge.
-A shareholder cannot include the sales load charge in the cost basis
+additional sales load charge.
+A shareholder cannot include the sales load charge in the cost basis of acquired

-of acquired shares if the shareholder redeems or exchanges those shares within 90 days of the purchase date and
+shares if the shareholder redeems or exchanges those shares within 90 days of the purchase date and acquires new

-acquires new shares in the same mutual fund family by Jan.
-31 of the calendar year following the calendar year
+shares in the same mutual fund family by Jan.
+31 of the calendar year following the calendar year in which the

-in which the disposition of the original shares occurred for which the sales load charge is waived.
-Instead, the
+disposition of the original shares occurred for which the sales load charge is waived.
+Instead, the amount of the